 Electronic Claims Management

-Handling the workflows associated with claims can consume a significant portion of the time and energy of the staff at a healthcare organization.
+Handling the workflows associated with claims can consume a significant portion of the staff’s time and energy at a healthcare organization.
 Everything from data entry, claims submission, and claims tracking, coupled with reconciliation, is highly cumbersome and prone to errors.
-In light of this, medical billing software must-have features for managing claims.
+In light of this, EDI claims processing software and medical billing software must have features for managing claims.

 Medical Coding

 Medical coding involves translating all the billable medical services rendered to patients into standardized ICD codes.
 This helps provider organizations generate the claims to be sent to payers for reimbursement.
-An EDI healthcare software with a feature for medical coding would accelerate the process, in addition to preventing errors in it.
+An EDI healthcare software with a medical coding feature would accelerate the process and prevent errors.
 Research has estimated that coding errors cost providers hundreds of millions yearly.
-But a coding feature in an EDI system helps minimize coding errors and results in better revenue cycles for providers.
+However, a coding feature in an EDI system helps minimize coding errors and results in better revenue cycles for providers.

 Reporting

-The entire process of healthcare billing includes several interlinked processes and workflows.
-Needless to point out, the whole process generates large amounts of operational data.
+The entire healthcare billing process includes several interlinked processes and workflows.
+Needless to say, the whole process generates large amounts of operational data.
 Analyzing this data highlights the main causes of denials, rejections, accounts receivables, and problems in coding processes, among others.
 The insights from the analysis help provider organizations implement corrective measures to address pain points and maximize operational efficiency.

 Eligibility Verification